Sarrusophone: Present status

 Today, the sarrusophone is used in a handful of symphonic wind ensembles and as a novelty instrument on occasions.
-There appears to be a resurgence of interest in the instrument and there are amateur players (mostly of the EE♭ contrabass).
+There appears to be a resurgence of interest in the instrument and there are amateur players (mostly of the E♭ contrabass).
 Bruce Broughton made extensive use of a contrabass sarrusophone in his score for the film Tombstone.

 The tone of the sarrusophone is less clear but much reedier than that of the saxophone.
 In humorous terms, the sarrusophone can be said to sound rather "industrial" or perhaps "unrefined."
 Historically, the Orsi Instrument Company, Rampone (later Rampone & Cazzani), Buffet (under the ownership of Evette & Schaeffer), Conn (E♭ contrabass only), Gautrot and Couesnon (Gautrot's successor) were the best known and possibly, only makers that produced in quantity.

 The somewhat harsh tone quality of the sarrusophone and the need for a double reed may have contributed to it not becoming a standard member of the wind band.
 Additionally, although originally intended to replace the oboe and the bassoon, the practical ranges of the corresponding sarrusophones, the soprano and bass, as per famed band conductor Edwin Franko Goldman and organologist Anthony Baines, did not lend themselves to proper playing of oboe and bassoon parts, especially in orchestra transcriptions for wind band.

 The need for a contrabass pitched woodwind has existed since at least the 19th century.
 During the 19th century and into the 20th there were sporadic attempts by Sax, Buffet, Besson and others to build a successful contrabass clarinet in either E♭ or B♭.
 In the early 1930s, upon the suggestion of the American Bandmaster's Association, the French firm Selmer succeeded when they introduced their E♭ contrabass model (the popular E♭ and B♭ contrabass models by the French firm LeBlanc not being placed into production until the late 1940s, although invented earlier).
-It can be conjectured that the compactness and musical qualities of these instruments may have contributed to the non-use of the sarrusophone, as they are now very common in musical circles ranging from junior high school through professional.
+It can be conjectured that the compactness and musical qualities of these instruments may have contributed to the non-use of the sarrusophone, as they are now very uncommon in musical circles and tend to be hard to find or acquire.
+Currently there are no companies replacing lost or destroyed instruments, making existing ones rare.